Tuition & Costs l Tuition Rates l CRES Scholarships & Awards

 |Tuition & Mandatory Fees||Resident||Non-Resident|

 Tuition and mandatory fees are revised and approved each summer before the academic year.
 Tuition and fees usually increase from 0 to 10% each year.
-Tuition and mandatory fee charts are available on the university’s Budget and Resource website.
+Tuition and mandatory fee charts are available here.

 Programs within the Law School are excluded from the faculty/staff tuition rates.